aarashfeizi/gps-ssl/README.md

-# Guided Nearest Neighbor Contrastive Learning with Prior Knowledge For Hotel Recognition
+# GPS-SSL: Guided Positive Sampling to Inject Prior into Self-Supervised Learning
-Repository for the "Guided Nearest Neighbor Contrastive Learning with Prior Knowledge For Hotel Recognition" Paper, submitted to ICDM 2023.
+Repository for the "GPS-SSL: Guided Positive Sampling to Inject Prior into Self-Supervised Learning" Paper, submitted to ICLR 2024.

 RHID (Revised HotelID-2021) can be downloaded from [here](google.com).